Thursday, July 7, 2016

 The Church admits they know nothing about Linus, except that he was their second pope.
 “So what?” you may say.
 “Even if they fudged their early history, that doesn’t make the Catholic Church evil.”

-Well, their claim is that they are the ONE TRUE CHURCH: because of their origins, because they are the oldest; because they started it all; and while they have no proof of that, they certainly wouldn’t lie about it because they are the ONE TRUE CHURCH…
+Well, their claim is that they are the ONE TRUE CHURCH: because of their origins, because they are the oldest; because they started it all; and while they have no proof of any of that, they certainly wouldn’t lie about it because they are the ONE TRUE CHURCH…

 But if their beginning is based on a lie, on the twisting or ignoring of scripture, doesn’t that make you wonder what else they’ve said, what else they’ve done?